Check out our Year 5 Class Blog here to see some great examples of our learning!

 During our parent consultations, many adults asked us for suggestions for great books that their children could read.
 You can find an excellent list at the website The Reader Teacher by clicking here https://www.thereaderteacher.com/year5

 Q: When do students need their PE kits?

-A: Students in class 5K should come to school in outdoor PE kits on Mondays.
+A: Students in class 5S should come to school in PE kits on Monday and Thursday.